Elmiabka2024/Elmi-maxscale-docker/README.md

 ## Introduction

 This project sets up a basic MariaDB sharded environment using MaxScale and Docker.
-It includes two MariaDB containers (`shard1` and `shard2`) each with their own database (`zipcodes_one` and `zipcodes_two`), and a MaxScale container for query routing.

-This setup is ideal for assignment requirement  and  local testing.

-To start the project: clone the repo
+It includes:

+Two MariaDB containers (shard1 and shard2), each hosting:

+zipcodes_one (on shard1)

+zipcodes_two (on shard2)
+One MaxScale container to route client queries based on the schema.

+## Getting Start
 ```bash
 git clone git@github.com:Elmiabka2024/elmi-maxscale-docker.git
 cd elmi-maxscale-docker